starinspace/Weaving-Tracker/README.md

 ## Getting Started

-Open the html-file in your browser.
+Open the html-file in your browser.<br>
-Use the sliders to adjust the number of treadles and threads.
+Use the sliders to adjust the number of treadles and threads.<br>
-Start at the bottom if you want to do treadles manually.
+Start at the bottom if you want to do treadles manually.<br>
-Import and export WIF files for convenience.
+Import and export WIF files for convenience.<br>
-Press Start to begin weaving (Press Stop to edit the pattern) Click the pattern to advance the green selector row by row (so you know where you are).
+Press Start to begin weaving (Press Stop to edit the pattern)<br>
+Click the pattern to advance the green selector row by row (so you know where you are).

 ### Prerequisites